 "Kelly Hogan is a national treasure"-- Andrew Bird

 Kelly's voice is so versatile it can wrap itself around any song, in any style, be it torchy jazz, country weepers, soul-fueled bump and grinders or long-lost pop nuggets, and transform them into something all her own.
 Hell, just her compilation appearances could be their own "Best of..." collection.
 She's that good.
 Like the Heat Miser, whatever she touch, becomes too much, and starts to melt in her clutch...

 Kelly was born and raised in Atlanta where her dad is a policeman and her mom can make a pickle out of anything.
 She's been singing as long as she can remember.
 Her brother used to punch her in the arm for constantly harmonizing with the radio, yet she could not put a sock in it.
 Hogan began to hone her mellifluously spooky welter of torch songs and honky tonk anthems when she fronted the legendary peg-legged cabaret quartet, The Jody Grind, and then fanned the flames of her bummer-rock fixation while playing guitar for Orbisonic southern gothic punks, The Rock*A*Teens.
-Then she got ants in her pants and moved to Chicago in 1997 where she became Bloodshot's first paid employee ($500 a month!).
+Then she got ants in her pants and she moved north to Chicago in 1997 where she became Bloodshot's first paid employee ($500 a month!).
 After Bloodshot Rob saw her get up and sing with Dale Watson at Schubas, he promptly fired her and demanded she get back to singing.

 - "Last Thing On My Mind" on The Old Town School of Folk Music Songbook, Volumes Two and Three

 - "Right or Wrong" on Hard-Headed Woman: A Celebration of Wanda Jackson

 - "Green, Green Grass of Home" on the Pine Valley Cosmonauts' The Executioner's Last Songs: Volumes 2&3

 - "Drunkard's Blues" on the Pine Valley Cosmonauts' Salute the Majesty of Bob Wills

 - "Someone Like You" w/ The Rock*A*Teens on Poor Little Knitter on the Road

 - "13 Nights" on Down to the Promised Land: 5 Years of Bloodshot Records

 - "Senor Don Gato" and "Rubber Duckie" on The Bottle Let Me Down

 - "1,000,001," "Hanky Panky Woman," and "It's Only Make Believe" (duet w/ John Wesley Harding) on Making Singles, Drinking Doubles